WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/AAR.md

 # AAR Data Dictionary

-Agent Activity Record (AAR), represents an atomic step in the agent workflow.
-The following fields are available from the API from an AAR record.
+Agent Activity Record (AAR) - It represents an atomic step in the agent workflow.
+The following fields are available in an AAR record.

 Note - These fields are only applicable for the API and not Analyzer UI.